Mahender288/UART-TX-RX/README.md

 this example to develop more complex applications for serial communication.

 The example starts two FreeRTOS tasks:
-1. The first task periodically transmits `Hello world` via the UART.
+1. The first task periodically transmits `Hello Mahender` via the UART.
 2. The second task task listens, receives and prints data from the UART.

 ## How to use example